“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Our team of academic and professional staff will use a variety of teaching and learning strategies to help you gain and develop appropriate concepts, knowledge and skills.
 You can expect practical development sessions, self-directed study, lectures, seminars, tutorials, presentations and independent laboratory time.

-It’s important to realise that the time spent with a tutor during formally scheduled activities is only a small part of the learning time identified for a module.
-You’ll also be expected to spend a significant amount of time in guided independent study, such as general background reading, preparing for seminar activities and working on assignments.
-We are committed to supporting you throughout your learning journey.
+It's important to realise that the time spent with a tutor during formally scheduled activities is only a small part of the learning time identified for a module.
+We'll also expect you to spend significant time in guided independent study, such as general background reading, preparing for seminar activities and working on assignments.
+We're committed to supporting you throughout your learning journey.
 Over time, our guidance will purposefully become less structured and prescriptive.
 This will encourage you to develop confidence and independence in your studies and take responsibility for managing your own learning time as you increase in autonomy.

-The types of assessment you’ll be required to complete fall into two general categories: formative and summative.
+The types of assessment you'll be required to complete fall into two general categories: formative and summative.
 Formative assessments help in learning and developing knowledge and skills.
 Summative assessments, on which grades are allocated, reflect the quality of the learning that has been achieved.
 Formative assessment will take place via tutorial discussion, group workshops including peer and tutor review, and guidance on work in progress.
 Formative feedback will be provided face-to-face via discussion, online or in written form.
 Summative assessments consist of both practical and applied theoretical work.
-These will include a range of assessments including portfolios of practice, technical reports, self-reflections and oral assessments.
+These will include a range of assessments, including practical case studies, reports, self-reflections, oral assessments and practical examinations.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.